jrandetdev/42_CPP_Module_05/README.md

 A Bureaucrat has:
 - The Canonical constructor/destructor, copy constructor, copy assignment operator
 - A constant name (careful, needs to be initialised in the initializer list)
 - A grade that ranges from 1 (highest possible grade) to 150 (lowest possible grade) - yes they are kind of inverted.
+Grade here is not academic grade but rather the grade inside a company.,
 - The two exceptions as inline classes
 - Increment and decrement member functions: incrementing a grade 3 results in a grade 2.